Extended capabilities of pressure driven flow for microfluidics applications

 1. Cell perfusion and shear stress

-A fluid shear stress is the tangential component of frictional forces generated at a surface (e.g., the vessel wall) by the flow of a viscous fluid (e.g., blood), and affect the physiology of the cells1.
-Conventional static cell culture does not allow reproducing such phenomenon while microfluidic is rising as efficient tool for studying cell behavior under perfusion2.
+Fluid shear stress is the tangential component of frictional forces generated at a surface (e.g., the vessel wall) by the flow of a viscous fluid (e.g., blood), and affects the physiology of the cells1.
+Conventional static cell culture does not allow reproducing such phenomenon while microfluidic is rising as an efficient tool for studying cell behavior under perfusion2.

 Droplet microfluidics has quickly become a central field of interest among the countless number of possibilities provided by microfluidics.
-As a femtoliter scale reactor3 with ultra-high throughput processing capabilities (tens to thousands of hertz production), droplet microfluidics brings a promising future compared to µL scale 384 well plates.
-Biochemical analysis based on droplet microfluidics have been successfully reported (Droplet microfluidics in (bio)chemical analysis) and several companies have introduced dPCR systems in the market.
+As a femtoliter scale reactor3 with high-throughput processing capabilities (tens to thousands of hertz production), droplet microfluidics brings a promising future compared to µL scale 384 well plates.
+Biochemical analysis based on droplet microfluidics has been successfully reported (Droplet microfluidics in (bio)chemical analysis) and several companies have introduced dPCR systems in the market.